wedhuansj/word-bomb-hack/README.md

 Replace the existing `wordlist.txt` in the directory with the chosen file.

+## Setup:

+Arrange the Command Prompt (cmd) and Roblox Player windows side by side.

 ## Run the script:
 Execute `hacktool.py` to start the program.